 The MPEG-I project (ISO/IEC 23090) on coded representation of immersive media includes Part 2 Omnidirectional MediA Format (OMAF) version 1 published in 2018 that supports 3 Degrees of Freedom (3DoF), where a user's position is static but its head can yaw, pitch and roll.
 However, rendering flat 360° video, i.e. supporting head rotations only, may generate visual discomfort especially when objects close to the viewer are rendered.
 6DoF enables translation movements in horizontal, vertical, and depth directions in addition to 3DoF orientations.
 The translation support enables interactive motion parallax providing viewers with natural cues to their visual system and resulting in an enhanced perception of volume around them.
 At the 125th MPEG meeting, a call for proposals [1] was issued to enable head-scale movements within a limited space.
-This has resulted in new MPEG-I Part 12 Immersive Video (MIV).
+This has resulted in the new part ISO/IEC 23090-12 Immersive Video (MIV).

-At the 129th MPEG meeting the fourth working draft of MIV has been realigned to use MPEG-I Part 5 Video-based Point Cloud Compression (V-PCC) as a normative reference for terms, defintions, syntax, semantics and decoding processes.
-At the 130th MPEG meeting this alignment has been completed by restructuring Part 5 in a common specification Video-based
+At the 129th MPEG meeting the fourth working draft of MIV has been realigned to use ISO/IEC 23090-5 Video-based Point Cloud Compression (V-PCC) as a normative reference for terms, definitions, syntax, semantics and decoding processes.
+At the 130th MPEG meeting this alignment has been completed by restructuring Part 5 in a common specification Visual

-Volumetric Coding (V3C) and annex H Video-based Point Cloud Compression (V-PCC).
+Volumetric Video-based Coding (V3C) and annex H Video-based Point Cloud Compression (V-PCC).
 V3C provides extension mechanisms for V-PCC and MIV.
 The terminology in this document reflects that of V3C and MIV.